mik-jozef/chalk/spec-notes.md

-stats about compiling performance class members are initialized in order in which they are defined, warning if constructor member initialization list has a different order think about memory management, how out of memory should be handled and granularized, both intra and inter-thread-wise
+stats about compiling performance class members are initialized in order in which they are defined, warning if constructor member initialization list has a different order how many things should be guaranteed when types override operators? at least orders should be provably transitive and antisymmetric, and reflexife when not strict and the strict and nonstrict version should be the same except for `a <?= a`. what about arithmetic? think about memory management, how out of memory should be handled and granularized, both intra and inter-thread-wise
-"nearly out of memory" event, prioritized to other events synchronous `usedMemory(ThreadPool tp = ThreadPool.top)`, `avaiableMemory` and `freeMemory` functions
+  ? make it easy to divide memory into blocks, have API to reorganize (defragment) those blocks, save them to and load from disk (when memory is nearly full) "nearly out of memory" event, prioritized to other events synchronous `usedMemory(ThreadPool tp = ThreadPool.top)`, `avaiableMemory` and `freeMemory` functions